carbonblack/cbapi-python/docs/response-examples.rst

 Querying Processes and Events
 -----------------------------

-Now, let's do some queries into the CB Response database.
-The true power of CB Response is its continuous recording and powerful query language that allows you to go back in time and track the root cause of any security incident on your endpoints.
+Now, let's do some queries into the EDR database.
+The true power of EDR is its continuous recording and powerful query language that allows you to go back in time and track the root cause of any security incident on your endpoints.
 Let's start with a simple query to find instances of a specific behavioral IOC, where our attacker used the built-in Windows tool ``net.exe`` to mount an internal network share.
 We will iterate over all uses